 Pouch Cells In-situ Characterization of Expansion Force Distribution

-Figure1.
+Figure 1.
 Simulation of lithium concentration and stress strain distribution corresponding to lithium-ion pouch cells when they are fully charged.

-1. Test Information
+2. Test Information

-1.1 Test Equipment: In-situ swelling analyzer, model SWE2110 (IEST), which can apply a pressure range of 50~10000N.
+In-situ swelling analyzer, model SWE2110 (IEST), which can apply a pressure range of 50~10000N.

 IEST In-Situ Cell Swelling Testing System